What if some of the goals Christian parents have pursued for generations need to be reconsidered?

 What Are Your Thoughts About Christian Parenting & Education?

-Is it possible many of our public schools and institutions of higher education have become too dangerous a place for our young people?
+Is it possible that many of our public schools and institutions of higher education have become too dangerous a place for our young people?
 Has the combination of a deceptive anti-biblical agenda and perhaps our failure to prepare them placed them at too great a risk?
 What are your thoughts about Christian parenting in the culture we live in?

 Today’s Other Readings: